dltoth/UPnPDevice/README.md

 UPnP Defines three basic constructs: root devices, embedded devices, and services, where both root devices and embedded devices can have services and embedded devices, but services may not have embedded devices.
 Essentially, a root device is a container for a device heirarchy consisting of embedded devices and services.
 UPnP does not limit the depth or breadth of a device heirarchy.
 Root devices publish their functionality over HTTP and discovery (SSDP) over UDP.

 In this library, only root devices ([RootDevice](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPDevice.h)) can have embedded devices ([UPnPDevice](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPDevice.h)), and the number of embedded devices is limited to 8.
-Root devices and embedded devices have services ([UPnPService](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPService.h)), and the number of services is also limited to 8.
+Both RootDevices and embedded devices can have services ([UPnPService](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPService.h)), and the number of services is also limited to 8.
 In terms of class heirarchy, RootDevice is a subclass of UPnPDevice, which in turn is a subclass of [UPnPObject](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPService.h), and UPnPService is a subclass of UPnPObject.

 ### Runtime Type Identification (RTTI) and UPnP Device Type